AGM-12 Bullpup: Bullpup B

 While development of the original versions was still ongoing, development of a significantly larger version, ASM-N-7b Bullpup B, began.
 This enlarged the warhead to 1000 lb and upgraded the motor to the LR62 with much higher thrust.
 Although the new motor gave the system longer maximum range, the existing systems were already at the limit of the typical pilot's eyesight, and in practice the new model had the same effective range.
 The first tests were carried out in 1962 and Bullpup B entered service in 1964.

 As part of the inter-service effort to align designations of their weapon systems, all Bullpups were renamed AGM-12 in 1963.
 The original solid-fuel versions became the AGM-12A, which was somewhat confusing given the Navy naming for their liquid-fuel versions.
 The liquid-fuel versions became AGM-12B, overlapping the ASM-N-7b which became AGM-12C.
 The Air Force's nuclear GAM-83B became the AGM-12D.
 The TGAM-83 was renamed ATM-12, lacking a suffix which the new naming rules required.

-ATG-12E
+AGM-12E

 The final version of the Bullpup was the Air Force's AGM-12E.
 This was a AGM-12C with the warhead replaced with an anti-personnel cluster bomb warhead with 800-830 BLU-26/B bomblets.
 This was produced in small numbers for use in the Vietnam War.